 He had a point.
 If we had captured on film the odd circumstances we discovered in our rooms each time we had checked in on our previous expeditions to Salton City it would probably have spliced together into something compelling.
 Perhaps even mysterious.
 Greg considered the logistical challenges.
 “Can’t do it,” he concluded.
 “If we hang out at the motel until there’s enough light to shoot, there won’t be time to set up at the shore before the sun comes over the mountains.”

 A pity.
-In similar circumstances today all of us would have simply whipped out our cell phones and flashlights.
+In similar circumstances today all of us would have simply whipped out our cell phones.
 But in 1975 it was considerably more complicated to capture live footage and sound.
 The USC Film School standard issue equipment in the trunk – a Nagra reel-to-reel tape recorder and an Eclair 16mm camera – were excellent but delicate and took time to set up.
 And we had no lights.
 Greg and David were determined that the sun would be the only source of illumination by which our little black and white movie would be shot.
 A reasonable plan considering the slim budget.
 And it made a certain amount of aesthetic sense as well since the dramatic locale we hoped to simulate was the Arabian Desert near the ancient city of Petra in the 13th Century.

 We rolled to a stop in front of the motel office.
 The lights were on inside, but as we had come to expect no one was behind the desk.
 The wind was blowing so hard that only David got out of the car.
 He pressed the button beside the door.